Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 2553     assert(!waitingOnRetry);
 2554
-2555     // there should never be any deferred request packets in the 2556     // queue, instead we resly on the cache to provide the packets 2557     // from the MSHR queue or write queue
+2555     // there should never be any deferred request packets in the 2556     // queue, instead we rely on the cache to provide the packets 2557     // from the MSHR queue or write queue
 2558     assert(deferredPacketReadyTime() == MaxTick);
 2559